rahma321/heavy-weather-sailing/content/post/eat-your-greens/index.md

 ---
 title: Eat your greens!
-subtitle: Writing scripts for educational videos as summarised by L. Macnaught, M. Bassett and K. Margetts ATLAANZ Conference 2018.
+subtitle: Writing scripts for educational videos.

 # Summary for listings and search engines
-summary: Writing scripts for educational videos as summarised by L. Macnaught, M. Bassett and K. Margetts ATLAANZ Conference 2018.
+summary: Writing scripts for educational videos.

 # Link this post with a project
 projects: []